 Who was Civil War General Braxton Bragg?

-Braxton Bragg was a full general in The Confederate Army who commanded the Army of Mississippi and the Army of Tennessee.
+Braxton Bragg was a full general in The Confederate Army who commanded the Army of the Mississippi and the Army of Tennessee.
 He took part in the Battle of Shiloh, the Confederate Heartland Campaign, the Battle of Perryville, the Battle of Stones River, the Battle of Chickamauga, the Battle of Chattanooga, and the Battle of Bentonville.

 As the Civil War came to an end, Bragg did not surrender.
-Instead, he joined President Davis, and the exiled Confederate cabinet, in exile near Abbeville, South Carolina.
+Instead, he joined President Jefferson Davis, and the exiled Confederate cabinet, in exile near Abbeville, South Carolina.
 A Union cavalry patrol commanded by Lieutenant Samuel Phillips captured Bragg and his wife on May 10, 1865, near Concord, Georgia.
 Phillips paroled Bragg immediately and directed him to report to General James H. Wilson at Macon.
 When Bragg did not report, Wilson directed him to go home and remain there on parole as long as he would “abstain from all acts of hostility to the United States.”

 After the Civil War, Bragg served as the superintendent of the New Orleans waterworks, the chief engineer for Alabama, and a railroad inspector in Texas.